GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-27 05:26:06 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-27 06:46:37 IST

 Current Weather in Coimbatore:
-Temperature: 21.45 °C
+Temperature: 24.88 °C
-Condition: overcast clouds
+Condition: mist